chisokayuni/chisokayuni/README.md

-- 👋 Hi, I’m @chisokayuni
+-  I’m @chisokayuni
-- 👀 I’m interested in software development
+-  software development
-- 🌱 I have Bachelors in Computing with First Class Honors
+-  I have Bachelors Degree in Computing with First Class Honors
-- 💞️ I’m looking to collaborate on Github, LinkedIn and other platforms
-- 📫 How to reach me kayunichiso@gmail.com
+-  Reach me kayunichiso@gmail.com

 <!---
 chisokayuni/chisokayuni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.